-Thus, as per the paragraph 22 of the methodology, the baseline emissions are the product of quantity of net electricity generation that is produced and fed into the grid as a result of the implementation of the project activity multiplied by the Southern African standardized baseline grid emission factor.
+The calculations for EF {grid,OM} and EF {grid,BM} is given in Annex 3 Baseline Information.
+According tomethodology, the Tool for calculatingbaseline emissions are the Emission factor for an product of quantity of net electricity system weighting given to generation that is produced and fed into the Operating Margin (W{OM}) andgrid as a result of the Built Margin (W{BM}) forimplementation of the first crediting period is 50% eachproject activity multiplied by the Southern African standardized baseline grid emission factor.